Skip to Site Header Skip to Main Content Skip to Footer

 Throughout the years, multiple studies have concerned the connection between cancer and the extremely low-frequency electric and magnetic fields (ELF-EMFs) generated by electric blankets.
 Still, no conclusive evidence from those studies links electric blankets to cancer.

-Safety Study: Exposure to Electromagnetic Fields from Use of Electric Blankets and Other In-home Electrical Appliances and Breast Cancer Risk [2]
+Safety Study: Exposure to Electromagnetic Fields from Use of Electric Blankets and other In-home Electrical Appliances and Breast Cancer Risk [2]

 Developing fetuses are susceptible to environmental conditions.
 The World Health Organization (WHO) recommends that pregnant women stop using electric heating blankets while pregnant to avoid any possible risk of complications.